cgeils25/Chemical_Physics_and_KANs/README.md

 ## Obtaining Datasets

-I expect most of the datasets I used to be public and relatively small.
+I expect most of the datasets I used to be public and relatively small, since they'll likely just be lists of SMILES strings and target values.
 If they're too large for github (> 150 mb), I'll provide instructions for how to obtain them.
 Otherwise, they'll be contained in `datasets/`

 # Project Structure